Cedar House care home

 Cedar House has the reputation of being one of the premier care homes in Norwich has a well deserved reputation for excellence in care with a highly trained professional and friendly care team in place to meet the needs of residents.
 The staff team are complemented by the home’s tranquil living environment and wider surroundings.
 Residents can enjoy wonderful views of open countryside from the light and airy sunroom or take the air in the beautiful mature gardens, which feature level lawns for ease of access.

-Cedar House offers a full range of residential and nursing care support, including trial stays, respite breaks and convalescent care as well as long term care.
+Cedar House offers a full range of residential and nursing care support, including trial stays, short stay and convalescent care, as well as long-term care.
 Residents are encouraged to bring important personal possessions to personalise their rooms.
 Cedar House operates an open visiting policy, where residents and loved ones may visit at convenient times.
-In common with all of our retirement homes, Cedar House’s manager has a qualified nursing background.
+In common with all of our nursing homes, Cedar House’s manager has a qualified nursing background.
 The home is fully registered with the Care Quality Commission and has ISO9001/2000 and Hospitality Assured accreditation.

 - Small, friendly and homely atmosphere

 - Strong ties with the local community

 If you would like to know more about our care homes in Norwich or nursing homes in Norwich and the types of care they have available, please feel free to get in touch.